-- Repeatedly dispatching aircraft contrary to the Minimum Equipment List (MEL) - Chronic record-keeping problems in various departments (pilot, aircraft, and dispatch records) throughout an air operator - A single Airworthiness Directive (AD) overrun as a result of a gap in an operator's policies, procedures or controls rather than an isolated human failure/mistake - Repeatedly completing dangerous goods declaration forms improperly adequate policies, procedures, and controls.
+- Repeatedly dispatching aircraft contrary to the Minimum Equipment List (MEL) - Chronic record-keeping problems in various departments (pilot, aircraft, and dispatch records) throughout an air operator - A single Airworthiness Directive (AD) overrun as a result of a gap in an operator's policies, procedures or controls rather than an isolated human failure/mistake - Repeatedly completing dangerous goods declaration forms improperly problems in a system or organization that occur infrequently.
+Failure of an employee to follow established and adequate policies, procedures, and controls.